Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: Impact of QATM and coherence driving on charging process

 Fig. (\ref{Ergo}) depicts the impact of the coupling strength between $C$ and $M_{12}$, on the dynamics of ergotropy for different values of $g$ and $f$.
-Fig.(\ref{En_witout_field}) presents the amount of ergotropy $\epsilon_{B}(t)$ in the absence of coherence driving on the quantum charger.
+Fig.(\ref{Ergo_without_filed}) presents the amount of ergotropy $\epsilon_{B}(t)$ in the absence of coherence driving on the quantum charger.
 However, Fig.(\ref{Ergo_with_filed}) displays the same quantity but in the presence of coherence driving.
 For any value of $g$, the ergotropy initially vanishes for the two plots.
 Effectively, the initial state of the quantum battery $\hat{\rho}_{B}(0)=\ket{0}_{B}\bra{0}$ is proportional to its passive state $\hat{\rho}_{B_P}(0)=\ket{0}_{B}\bra{0}$, where the Hamiltonian of the quantum battery is reformulated as $\hat{H}_{B}= 0\times \ket{0}_{B}\bra{0}+\omega_{B}\ket{1}_{B}\bra{1}$.\\

-The ergotropy of the quantum battery evolves non-monotonically over time for small values of $g$ and vice versa, Fig. (\ref{Ergo_without_filed}).
-This is due to the non-Markovian dynamics since the coupling strength $g$ between the charger and the QATM handles the destruction of non-Markovianity.
-Related to Fig. (\ref{C_witout_field}), robust amplitudes of the quantum battery coherence, $C_B(t)$ give rise to maximum values of the ergotropy $\epsilon_B(t)$ and vice versa.
-This means that coherence storing increases the maximal work extracted from the quantum battery over time.\\
+The ergotropy of the quantum battery evolves non-monotonically over time for small values of $g$ and vice versa, as shown in Fig.~(\ref{Ergo_without_filed}).
+This behavior is due to the non-Markovian dynamics, since the coupling strength $g$ between charger and QATM influences the suppression of non-Markovian effects.
+As illustrated in Fig.~(\ref{C_witout_field}), robust amplitudes of the quantum battery coherence, $C_B(t)$, give rise to maximum values of the ergotropy $\epsilon_B(t)$ and vice-versa.
+Importantly, coherence driving leads to approximately a 40\% increase in the maximum ergotropy compared to the case without coherence driving.
+This result indicates that coherence storage enhances basically the maximal work that can be extracted from the quantum battery over time.\\

 Let's discuss physically the impact of coherence driving $f=0.1\omega_{C}$ on ergotropy given in Fig. (\ref{Ergo_with_filed}).
 The amplitude of quantum battery ergotropy increases compared to the case of $f=0$.
 Its evolution over time for any value of $g$ is non-monotonic over time, due to the non-Markovian dynamics of the quantum battery.
 As discussed in \ref{sec:NONMARKOVIANITY_MESURE}, the presence of the field increases the non-Markovianity of the quantum battery and quantum charger.
 Then, the maximal extracted work from the quantum battery is obtained when the coherence of the quantum battery is maximized.